On View: April 23-June 13

 The Kitchen at Westbeth (163B Bank Street, 4th Floor Loft)

-In Spring 2026, The Kitchen will debut a newly commissioned project by Tromarama, the Indonesian art collective founded in 2006 by Febie Babyrose, Herbert Hans, and Ruddy Hatumena.
-Known for their investigations into hyperreality and the porous boundaries between virtual and physical worlds, Tromarama creates immersive, multimedia environments that merge video, installation, and algorithmic processes.
-Marking the collective’s first institutional exhibition in the United States, their project at The Kitchen extends their ongoing inquiry into the blurred lines between labor and leisure through the use of artificial intelligence.
-Departing from earlier works that mined social media data, Tromarama will develop a new work using context conditioning to an AI model, using their personal literary and music archives.
+Marking the collective’s first institutional exhibition in the United States, the project at The Kitchen extends their ongoing inquiry into the blurred lines between labor and leisure through the use of artificial intelligence.
+Departing from earlier works that mined social media data, Tromarama has developed a new work using context conditioning to an AI model, fed with their personal literary and music archives.
 This more intimate dataset becomes a lens through which the artists examine how personal and social histories are reinterpreted and remixed by generative technologies.
-The installation will be activated by live performances, dialogues, and community workshops throughout the run of the exhibition, ultimately positioning the exhibition itself as a dynamic site of critical exchange—one that invites audiences to consider how technological mediation structures both private and collective experience.

 Funding Credits